Post-processing noisy quantum computations utilizing N-representability constraints: Procedure

 The reason for this averaging scheme is that, particularly for NISQ hardware, the number of measurements are a scarce resource.
 Hence, we assume only $1000$ shots per operator in a single experiment.
 Averaging again over multiple repetitions gives not only a more reliability expectation value to compare to the reference energy, but also allows to analyze the variance over the repetitions,

-This quantity gives insight about the expected accuracy of an energy measurement with only a limited number of $1000$ shots; specifically, it is interesting whether the proposed post-processing method lowers the variance.
+This quantity gives insight about the expected accuracy of an energy measurement with only a limited number of $1000$ shots; specifically, it is interesting to which degree our proposed post-processing method lowers the variance.
+Note, that there is a discussion on reducing the variance in Ref.~\cite{rubin_application_2018} using their method, which came at the expense of a small bias increase.
+As we will see below, in our case this is not significant.
+We will investigate a scenario, where shot noise will be an additional error source to decoherence, which we assume to be much stronger and as such to be the dominating systematic error.

 In the following section we will show the results of our calculations.
 There, we provide an analysis how individual projections improved on the above quantities for the different systems and noise types.
 Furthermore, we will comment on approaches we tried to concatenate multiple projections to improve the results as much as possible, and how we propose to select the best projection method.